 It wasn’t long before Anderson started receiving interest from outside of Brazil, and in 2006 he earned a move to Europe with Porto.

 After being given the No.10 shirt, Anderson quickly began to show why he was so highly rated: he was an excellent dribbler with an eye for goal and brilliant passing range.

 His rise was complete when the teenager made his Champions League debut in September, but a month later he broke his leg just as his career was getting up and running.

-However, he had still done enough to attract the attention of some of the biggest clubs from across Europe, and links with Real Madrid and Chelsea began to emerge.
+He had still done enough to attract the attention of some of the biggest clubs from across Europe, however, and links with Real Madrid and Chelsea began to emerge.
 But it was Manchester United who acted first.

 • • • •